 And of course the wp-fanboy-plugged-in cherry on top was going to the speaker’s dinner the night before and being seated across from Matt Mullenweg, who remembered sneaking in on my session at Northern Voice.
 Matt described that they only plan the San Francisco WordCamp, and the other 15 or so that go on around the blog are locally organized– he says he likes to show up un-announced to check out what people are doing who use his company’s wares.

 Yes, it was through a connection via James Farmer that I got invited to do a presentation on Education and WordPress (somehow in the program that was handed out 20 minutes before show time) it was labeled as “WordPress and the Future of Education” quite a larger scope than I had planned.
 But hey, it is “camp” and we can diverge.

-The 30 minute slot I had was devoted more to a quick smorgasbord sampling of the varied ways educators were using WordPress now, collected from people who tagged stuff and added links to my wiki — what I pitched as It’s All You Can WordPress at the EduBlog Diner available as an annotated flickr set.
+The 30 minute slot I had was devoted more to a quick smorgasbord sampling of the varied ways educators were using WordPress now, collected from people who tagged stuff (delicious.com died, these are in pinboard) and added links to my wiki — what I pitched as It’s All You Can WordPress at the EduBlog Diner.

 and then how many of them used the web in school…

 And then I went into full spring mode.
 I found later there was a guy, Andew Mager, in the front row who was live blogging everything for ZDnet (and got a super glamorous photo of me.
 Not).
 I saw his tweet: